kemalrizky/waterbox-dev/NOTES.md

 ## To Do:
 - [x] refactor current code to run with basic function
-- [ ] add internal/programatical TimeHandler
+- [ ] refactor internal/programatical TimeHandler
     - [x] create sample project: [esp-rtc-ntp](https://github.com/royyandzakiy/esp32-rtc-ntp)
     - [ ] redo TimeHandler using configTime to make more simple
     - [ ] do mandatory calibration to sever or ntp server when init; give option to do interval based calibration (default is never)
-- [ ] local storage using SPIFFs to store unsent data
+- [ ] add local storage using LITTLEFS to store unsent data
     - [ ] create sample project: TBD
     - [ ] having historical record of unsent data, including timestamp. create a temporary data queue
     - [ ] adding timestamp to each datapoint to be sent
     - [ ] after reconnection, will do flushing immidiately
     - [ ] retains last 5 datapoints for error checking purpose
-- [ ] has an error log stored in spiffs
+- [ ] has an error log stored in LITTLEFS